AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/gettingstarted.md

 ### Seal Field Parameters   (*sealFieldOptions*) : **Required**

-The seal field parameters are required to create a new signature field or use an existing signature field to apply seal.
+The seal field parameters are required to create a new signature field or use an existing signature field.

 * **Field Name**  (*fieldName*) : **Required** : Specifies the signature field's name.
 This must be a non-empty string.
-If signature field with this field name already exists, that field is used.
-  If it does not exist, a signature field with this name will be created.
+If signature field with this field name already exists, that field is used. else a signature field with this name will be created.
-* **Visible** (_visible_): Specifies whether the signature field is visible or hidden.
+* **Visible** (_visible_): Specifies whether the signature field should be visible or hidden.
 The default value of `true` creates a visible seal.
 * **Page Number** (_pageNumber_) : **Required** : Specifies the page number to which the signature field should be attached.
 Page numbers are 1-based.
-The page number is only <b>required</b> if the signature field does not exist in the pdf document.
-If page number is provided along with the existing signature field then the page number should be same on which signature field is present in the document, else an error is thrown.
+It is only <b>required</b> if the signature field does not exist in the pdf document.
+If this is provided along with the signature field then the page number should be same on which signature field is present in the document, else an error is thrown.
 * **Location** (_location_) : **Required** : Specifies the coordinates of the seal appearance's bounding box in default PDF user space units.
 The location is only <b>required</b> if the signature field does not exist in the pdf document.
-If location is provided along with the existing signature field then it is ignored.
+If this is provided along with the existing signature field, then it is ignored.

     * **Left** (_left_) : **Required** : The left x-coordinate
     * **Bottom** (_bottom_) : **Required** : The bottom y-coordinate